 - A third of high school players in one recent survey reported two or more concussions in a season.

-- High school athletes who have been concussed are three times more likely to suffer another concussion in the same season.5
+- High school athletes who have been concussed are three times more likely to suffer another concussion in the same season.

-- Healthy high school students with a history of two or more concussions exhibited poorer performance on the ImPACT neurocognitive test than healthy students with a history of one or no concussion; a more recent study, however, found no such adverse lingering effect on performance on computerized neurocognitive tests.
+- In one study, healthy high school students with a history of two or more concussions exhibited poorer performance on the ImPACT neurocognitive test than healthy students with a history of one or no concussion; a more recent study, however, found no such adverse lingering effect on performance on computerized neurocognitive tests.

-- After recovering from a concussion, high school students with a history of two or more concussions continue to report significantly more physical, cognitive, and sleep-related concussion symptoms than healthy students with a history of one or no concussion (8).
+- After recovering from a concussion, high school students with a history of two or more concussions continue to report significantly more physical, cognitive, and sleep-related concussion symptoms than healthy students with a history of one or no concussion.

 - Children who are seen in a hospital emergency room for a head injury (concussion, skull fracture or intracranial injury) are more than twice as likely to sustain a subsequent head injury of similar type within 6 months as are children seeking care for an injury not related to the head, regardless of their age.

-- Recurrent concussions, as compared with initial ones, have been linked to a prolonged time to symptom resolution (3).
+- Recurrent concussions, as compared with initial ones, have been linked to a prolonged time to symptom resolution.

 1. Colvin AC, Mullen J, Lovell MR, West RV, Collins MW, Groh M. The Role of Concussion History and Gender in Recovery from Soccer-Related Concussion.
 Am.
 J. Sports Med.
 2009; 37(9): 1699-1704.